davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 explores mean maximum wind speed by year, faceted by month, for a single city
 * OpenMeteoEDA_202306_v006 explores mean maximum wind speed by year, faceted by month, for a second city

+### Expansions week of 19-JAN-2026
+* OpenMeteoEDA_202306_v006 further explores mean temperature by city and year